danielwang5222/Daniel-s-portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 I made a basic, nonscientific calculator for my starter project.
 This was mainly used for practice with soldering and other basic skills.
 The calculator itself has the four basic functions and a clear button.
 During the process, I ended up not using the provided socket and decided to solder the IC in directly, in order to save time as well as give the calculator a sleeker profile.
+This project succeeded in teaching the basics of soldering and electrical components, and was good preparation for the tasks ahead.

+When pressed, the buttons on the circuit board allow the the flow of electricity through resistors, transistors and other components into an integrated circuit, which detects the newfound change in voltage.
+The IC then runs the input through a series of logic computations in order to compute the intended output, which is then displayed on an LCD screen.

+The challenge of this project was hte precision it required when soldering the components.
+Some of the pins were very close together, and I would accidentally solder them together, creating a short circuit.
+Thankfully, I was able to remove the excess solder, and this issue was soon resolved.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.